Skip to main content

 Consent obligations

-The Digital Personal Data Protection Act requires data fiduciaries to request consent from the data principals before processing their personal data.
-However, consent is not required for certain legitimate uses.
+The Digital Personal Data Protection Act requires consent from users for processing their personal data, except for certain legitimate uses.

-The consent request must be accompanied by a privacy notice that contains the categories and purpose of personal data processed, the grievance redressal mechanism, and the method to enforce the rights of data principals.
+The consent request must be accompanied by a privacy notice that contains the:

 Manage cookie consent